neohsoonsien/golang-learning/grpc/README.md

         cd <PATH>golang-learning/grpc/proto/
         protoc --go_out=. --go-grpc_out=. chat.proto
     ```
-3. The _server_ could be setup by just running the command from the parent project directory
+3. The _server_ could be setup by just running the command from the project directory
     ```bash
-        cd <PATH>golang-learning/
+        cd <PATH>/golang-learning/grpc/server/
-        go run main.go
+        go run server.go
     ```
-    The `golang-learning/grpc` package has already been importd into the _main.go_.
 4. In order to run the _client_, one has to go to the project folder and execute `client.go` from there
     ```bash
         cd <PATH>/golang-learning/grpc/client/